Give the Gift of Reading This Christmas (Gift Guide)

 Historical fiction or alternative history?:

-This novel is about one little sermon called “The Christmas Victory,” and one, even littler poem, called “Christmas Bells,” and how, fictionally, they both may have influenced and given hope to, not only the author of the poem, Henry W. Longfellow, but also his son, Charles, and Mark Twain, whom Charles meets.
-Though suffering tragic losses, these all eventually find hope and spiritual fulfillment, at least in this novel.
-Get it to see how.
+This novel is about one little sermon called “The Christmas Victory,” and one, even littler poem, called “Christmas Bells,” and how, fictionally, they both MAY have influenced and given hope to, not only the author of the poem, Henry W. Longfellow, but also his son, Charles, and Mark Twain, whom Charles meets.

 For more about this inspiring novel, includug how I came to write it, reviews, and more links to excerpts of both the original and the Gift edition, you can go